tammy-young/genie/README.md

 });
 ```

-# Troubleshooting 🛠️
-The most common issue you will run into is infinitely long searching.
-The search function is desgiend to time out in 10 seconds, or when it finds 20 matching items.
-If your search is running infinitely, it's probably because your `PDH_USER` cookie expired.
-If your `PDH_USER` cookie is expired, Genie will not work.
-You will need to follow [the steps above](https://github.com/tammy-young/genie?tab=readme-ov-file#configuring-your-environment) for configuring your environment to replace the `PDH_USER` value in `.env`.

 # Why? 🤔
-I made Genie because I am frustrated with using the built-in search in Starbazaar.
-The launcher is slow, and the amount of customization I could do regarding filters was limited.
+I made Genie because I was frustrated with using the built-in search in Starbazaar.
+The launcher is slow, and the amount of customization I could do with filters was limited.
 I'm so glad I discovered the search API (aka "debug search").
-I know many users aren't very tech savvy so I wanted to create a tool using the API that's easy to use and solves our shared issues of the Stardoll launcher.
+I know many users don't want to look at the wall of text that the debug search shows, so I wanted to create a tool using it that's easy to use, and solves our shared issues of the Stardoll launcher.